hridaimehta/3040A2/README.md

 ### 3. Personalizing Your Page with Jekyll theme

-***Concept of Etter's Book***: In Andrew Etter's perspective, utilizing Jekyll themes through GitHub Pages offers an accessible route to crafting a unified and attractive online presence.
+***Linking to Etter's key principals***: In Andrew Etter's perspective, utilizing Jekyll themes through GitHub Pages offers an accessible route to crafting a unified and attractive online presence.
 He emphasizes the importance of delivering technical content in an aesthetically pleasing manner for enhanced reader engagement.
 Essentially, leveraging these themes simplifies the process of establishing a professional-looking static website.

 - **Step by step instructions**:
   1. In your repository, go to "Add file" > "Create new file"

   2. Name this new file `_config.yml` file to your respository, this will be used to add theme for your resume

-  3. Specify your chosen theme, e.g., `theme: jekyll-theme-minimal`.
+  3. Specify your chosen theme, e.g., `theme: jekyll-theme-Merlot`.
 This is my [config file](_config.yml)

 ### 4. Publishing Your Resume